IlPakoZ/dlrnaberta-dti-prediction/README.md

 - **Dropout**: Configurable attention dropout and hidden dropout for regularization
 - **Layer normalization**: Applied for training stability

+## Requirements

+Use a Python version <b>3.11<b> and install the requirements.txt file in this folder.
+Separate CUDA installation is required to run the model on a GPU.

+Pretrained models and datasets are not uploaded in the repository directly.
+Instead, they are released as .zip package in the "Releases" section of this repository.
+Move the extracted folders in the cloned repository folder for immediate use.

 ## How to use

 ```python